weihaox/GAN-Inversion/README.md

 ## latent space navigation

+Inversion is not the ultimate goal.
+The reason that we invert a real image into the latent space of a trained GAN model is that we can manipulate the inverted image in the latent space by discovering the desired code with certain attributes.
+This technique is usually known as latent space navigation, GAN steerability, latent code manipulation, or other names in the literature.
+Although often regarded as an independent research field, it acts as an indispensable component of GAN inversion for manipulation.
+Many inversion methods also involve efficient discovery of a desired latent code.

 **Discovering Interpretable Latent Space Directions of GANs Beyond Binary Attributes.**<br>
 *Huiting Yang, Liangyu Chai, Qiang Wen, Shuang Zhao, Zixun Sun, Shengfeng He.*<br>
 CVPR 2021. [[PDF](https://openaccess.thecvf.com/content/CVPR2021/papers/Yang_Discovering_Interpretable_Latent_Space_Directions_of_GANs_Beyond_Binary_Attributes_CVPR_2021_paper.pdf)]